ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/language-basics.md

 string 'string = "xyz";
 ```

-The overall syntax is pretty-much C-like.
+The overall syntax is more or less C-like.
 Comments start with ``//`` and end at the end of the line.
 Module definitions/declarations and statements use braces or terminate with a semicolon.

 You can also use Unicode characters in identifiers.
 Unicode literals can be defined using the `\u{H}` syntax to represent Unicode code points in the hex format.